 Murali has argued several landmark civil and criminal cases in the Supreme Court of Singapore.
 He has also been appointed as arbitrator in both international and domestic disputes.
 Highlighted below are several of his cases.

-Employment, fraud and directors’ disputes
+Employment, regulatory and directors’ disputes

 - Acted for a financial institution to pursue a claim arising from mass departure of more than 200 of its advisers to a competitor.